Link11 WAAP

 Editing the Rules list

-A Rule list for Self-managed Global Filters can be edited.
+A Rule list for admin-managed Global Filters can be edited.
 Hover the cursor over the Entry that you wish to edit, and an "edit" button (a pencil icon) will appear.
 Select this button, and the Entry can be edited.
 After editing is complete, select the "confirm" button (a checkmark), then save the changes, and publish them.

 It can assign one or more to an incoming request.
 Subsequently, the tags can be used to make decisions about how the request is processed.
 After processing, a request's tags remain associated with it, and they are available for display in traffic analytics.